idiap/iss-wsj/README.txt

 2. Now a system can be trained.

 a.
-ExtractTrain.sh my-train-dir
+ExtractTrain.sh train-mfccez-si-284

 Extracts features to the feats directory.

 b.
-Train.sh my-train-dir
+Train.sh train-mfccez-si-284

 Trains an HMM-GMM model using HTS.

 3. Prepare for testing.

 a.
-CreateLM.sh
+CreateLM20k.sh (or CreateLM5k.sh)

 Converts the WSJ LM and word lists to generic formats in ./local

 4. Now the test can be run.

 a.
-CreateNetwork.sh my-test-dir

-Creates an HTK network suitable for decoding using HVite.
+CreateRecDict.sh (or CreateNetwork.sh if HVite is used for decoding)

+Creates the recognition dictionary for use with HDecode.

 b.
-ExtractTest.sh my-test-dir
+ExtractTest.sh test-mfccez-si_et_20

 Extracts testing data.

 c.
-TestGMM.sh my-test-dir
+TestGMM.sh test-mfccez-si_et_20 (Use DECODER=HVite for HVite based decoding)

 Runs the test.

 d.
+Score.sh test-mfccez-si_et_20

+Score the test.

+5. Speaker Adaptive Training (SAT)

+a.
+AdaptCMLLR-train.sh adaptcmllr-mfccez-si-284

+Estimate CMLLR transforms for the training set

+b.
+RetrainGMM-sat.sh train-mfccez-si-284

+Train CMLLR speaker normalized acoustic models

+c.
+AdaptCMLLR-test.sh adaptcmllr-mfccez-si_et_20

+Estimate CMLLR transforms (supervised) for the test set

+d.
+TestGMM-sat.sh test-mfccez-si_et_20-sat

+Run the test with speaker adapted models

+e.
+Score.sh test-mfccez-si_et_20-sat

+Score the test.

+6. SAT+MLLR Speaker Adaptation

+a.
+AdaptMLLR-sat-test.sh adaptmllr-mfccez-si_et_20

+Estimate MLLR transforms for the test set with the speaker adapted models

+b.
+TestGMM-sat-mllr.sh test-mfccez-si_et_20-sat-mllr

+Run the test with speaker adapted models plus MLLR

-Score.sh my-test-dir
+c.
+Score.sh test-mfccez-si_et_20-sat-mllr

 Score the test.

 Notes